pixaxeofpixie/AzureFlareTech/README.md

 ![lolwut](https://github.com/pixaxeofpixie/pictures/blob/main/AFTposter1.png?raw=true)

 ## TO DO
-- T1-T4 Sunrise units.
+- New turret
-- Add mod units recipes to vanilla fabrics.
+- Some unit from "Syreni" branch
-- Add meltdown like turret with large charge effect, 2 lasers and custom sounds.
+- Change Morning Star attack

 ---